 - When you are finally happy with the details, click the Save button.

 Your newly-created variable will now be listed in the lower part of the Variables dialog.
 Variables are listed in alphabetical order, with only two exceptions.
-Captivate 7 users will find two new user variables called cpQuizInfoStudentID (used for Internal Server Reporting) and cpQuizInfoStudentName (used for capturing the student name variable from a learning management system).
+The user variables called cpQuizInfoStudentID (used for Internal Server Reporting) and cpQuizInfoStudentName (used for capturing the student name variable from a learning management system).
 For some reason, Adobe has opted to have these variables always sort to the bottom of the list of variables.

 Edit a User Variable